zhou1003/covid_government/index.md

 ---
 layout: page
-title: Life in bustling cities
+title: Life in Bustling Cities
 subtitle: How do people move in New York and Tokyo?
 cover-img: /assets/img/ny.jpg
 thumbnail-img: /assets/img/ny.jpg